RediSearch/RediSearch/README.md

 ## Cluster support

-RediSearch has a distributed cluster version that scales to billions of documents across hundreds of servers.
-At the moment, distributed RediSearch is available as part of [Redis Enterprise Cloud](https://redis.com/redis-enterprise-cloud/overview/) and [Redis Enterprise Software](https://redis.com/redis-enterprise-software/overview/).
+Search and Query has a distributed cluster version that scales to billions of documents across hundreds of servers.
+At the moment, distributed Search and Query is available as part of [Redis Enterprise Cloud](https://redis.com/redis-enterprise-cloud/overview/) and [Redis Enterprise Software](https://redis.com/redis-enterprise-software/overview/).

-See [RediSearch on Redis Enterprise](https://redis.com/modules/redisearch/) for more information.
+See [Search and Query on Redis Enterprise](https://redis.com/modules/redisearch/) for more information.

 ### License

-RediSearch is licensed under the [Redis Source Available License 2.0 (RSALv2)](https://redis.com/legal/rsalv2-agreement) or the [Server Side Public License v1 (SSPLv1)](https://www.mongodb.com/licensing/server-side-public-license).
+Search and Query is licensed under the [Redis Source Available License 2.0 (RSALv2)](https://redis.com/legal/rsalv2-agreement) or the [Server Side Public License v1 (SSPLv1)](https://www.mongodb.com/licensing/server-side-public-license).